Which species are assessed

 The committee assesses any Ontario species that may be experiencing declines, based on research by government staff or reports from other sources.
 It can also reassess any species already listed as at risk.

-See what species will be considered next.
+See what species COSSARO will consider next.

 How species are classified